degski/xoroshiro128plusxoshi/README.md

     }

 The actual implementation tested deviates slightly (see [code](https://github.com/degski/xoroshiro128plusxoshi/blob/master/xoroshiro128plusxoshi.hpp)) from the above (order of operations), but my guess is that it all don't matter after optimization.
-This generator does not fail the `practrand` test up til and including 32TB, after which I have stopped the test.
+This generator does not fail the `practrand` test up til and including 32 terabytes, after which (8.4 days of testing) I have stopped the test.

 ## Results